State Saving

 main_window.present ();

-var settings = new Settings ("com.github.yourusername.yourrepositoryname");
+var settings = new Settings ("io.github.yourusername.yourrepositoryname");

 settings.bind ("useless-setting", useless_switch, "active", DEFAULT);